Virtual ticket prices should reflect the value

 Mr Bjerga said: “This show premiered prior to the Covid-19 outbreak, and it was a huge commercial success before we had to pause it due to the Norwegian lockdown this spring.
 When we were able to perform again this autumn, it was with heavy restrictions.
-So we decided to go hybrid, and to live stream the shows through TicketCo TV as well as selling the limited number of physical tickets that we were allowed to.”
+So we decided to go hybrid, and to live stream the shows through TicketCo Media Services as well as selling the limited number of physical tickets that we were allowed to.”

 “£30 is less than a normal ticket for a show like this, but significantly higher than many other organisers have dared to price their digital content.
 We didn’t get any complaints, and as far as I can see the price was no blocker whatsoever for the demand.
 We sold a lot of tickets, and the show generated nice revenue for the artist and producer, created valuable commissions for the technical team during a difficult time, and brought popular entertainment to the audience.”

 This was achieved without spending one single pound on advertising.

 “The special thing about these streaming events was that our marketing budget was actually zero.
 Veronica Simoné Fjeld has a huge follower base on social media – and we wanted to see if we could reach these organically.
 We succeeded very well, and eventually there was a bit of sport in seeing how far we could reach without spending marketing money.
 It actually took us from start to finish,” Mr Bjerga said.

 Planning hybrid events